kyhau/docker-notebook/docker-overview.md

     1. The `ipc` namespace: Managing access to IPC resources (IPC: InterProcess Communication).
     1. The `mnt` namespace: Managing filesystem mount points (MNT: Mount).
     1. The `uts` namespace: Isolating kernel and version identifiers.
 (UTS: Unix Timesharing System).
+    1. The `user`namespace: (currently experimental support for): remap user, may break other namespace (e.g. pid)

 1. The `PID` and `Network` namespaces mean that each container is isolated in terms of them, which maintains the isolation and separation of the container processes from underlying host services.

+1. The user namespace, which is the mechanism for remapping UIDs inside a container, is the newest namespace to be implemented in the Docker Engine, starting in 1.10 (can be done using `--userns-remap` flag).

 ## Control groups (`cgroups`) - provide resource management and reporting